Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey

 \subsubsection{Diffusion on Latent Space}

-To alleviate the training and sampling costs of the diffusion model, StableDiffusion~\cite{LDM} is the first work to implement the DM-based generation in latent space.
-Particularly, it pre-trains an autoencoding model (\ieno, an encoder-decoder architecture) to learn the perceptual space, which is able to preserve the perceptual quality of the reconstructed image while reducing the computational complexity.
-Utilizing the pre-trained autoencoder, StableDiffusion transforms the image-wise diffusion process to the perceptual space, and then introduces various conditions (\egno, text, segmentation map, and image) into the diffusion model with the cross-attention mechanism.
-Inspired by this, Refusion~\cite{luo2023refusion} introduces the latent-wise diffusion model for image restoration to accelerate the training and sampling, which is shown in Fig.~\ref{fig:refusion}.
-In contrast to the above works, where latent space is obtained by compressing the original image, DiffIR~\cite{xia2023diffir} exploits the latent-wise diffusion model to generate the compact IR priors, which guides dynamic transformer-based restoration network (DIRformer) to achieve better restoration.
+To alleviate the training and sampling costs of the diffusion model, some works \citep{LDM,luo2023refusion,xia2023diffir,yang2023pixel-aware,chung2023prompt-P2L,qu2024xpsr,luo2023image-frequency-feng,sun2023improving-CCSR}, try to conduct diffuion in latent space.
+Among them, stableDiffusion \citep{LDM} is the first work to implement the DM-based generation in latent space.
+Particularly, it pre-trains an autoencoding model (\ieno, an encoder-decoder architecture) to learn the perceptual latent space, which is able to preserve the perceptual quality of the reconstructed image while reducing the computational complexity.
+Utilizing the pre-trained autoencoder, StableDiffusion transforms the image-wise diffusion process to the latent space, and then introduces various conditions (\egno, text, segmentation map, and image) into the diffusion model with the cross-attention mechanism.
+Inspired by this, Refusion \citep{luo2023refusion} introduces the latent-wise diffusion model for image restoration to accelerate the training and sampling, which is shown in Fig.~\ref{fig:refusion}.
+In contrast to the above works, where latent space is obtained by compressing the original image, DiffIR \citep{xia2023diffir} exploits the latent-wise diffusion model to generate the compact IR priors, which guides dynamic transformer-based restoration network (DIRformer) to achieve better restoration.